Josey Wales (character): Character and background

 For the remainder of the war, Wales fights with the guerrilla band, alongside his comrade Fletcher and a young recruit named Jamie.
 After General Robert E. Lee's surrender in 1865, the Union organizes a ceremony to allow the remaining guerrilla bands to surrender in exchange for a pledge of loyalty to the United States of America.
 Everyone in Fletcher's band (Anderson having been killed during the war) agrees to surrender, with the exception of Wales.
 Fletcher negotiates the surrender, but the Union authorities wait for the guerillas to turn over their arms and then open fire on them as they swear their loyalty.
 Wales had been watching from a distance, and upon realizing that the ceremony was a trap, he rides into the Union camp killing as many soldiers as possible.
 Wales believes that Fletcher betrayed his men, but he turns out to be unaware of the deception, and is held at gunpoint during the ambush.
 Fletcher does, however, accept a commission with the Union Army to track Wales down and either kill him or bring him in, hoping to save his friend from certain death.

 Wales and Jamie, the only other survivor, find themselves fleeing from soldiers and bounty hunters intent on capturing them.
 Jamie, having been wounded during the ambush, dies shortly thereafter.
 Josey embarks on a trek to Texas, meeting and becoming friends with several people on the way, including a woman named Laura Lee, with whom he becomes romantically involved.
 Wales kills several of his pursuers as his trek continues, leading up to an ultimate and inevitable clash with a large militia group, who are led by Captain Terrill, the man who led the raid on his farm and killed his family.
 In the end, he kills Terrill and makes his peace with Fletcher, settling into a quiet life as a rancher with Laura Lee.
 Fletcher, in turn, persuades his fellow lawmen that Wales was killed in a shootout, allowing his friend to finally live in peace.

+Inspiration

+Josey Wales is named after Don Josey, a Texan oil executive.
+Carter met Josey during George Wallace's 1964 presidential run, and the two became close friends.
+Josey gave money to Carter when he was having financial difficulties and helped him craft a convincing cover story when he went underground and assumed a new identity as "Forrest Carter".
+After finishing his novel, Carter sent a copy to Josey, inscribed with "Josey Wales is named after you.
+Without your help, this book would never have been written.
+Your friend, Asa Carter.".
+Carter's paternal grandmother was also nicknamed "Josey", while his mother's grandfather was named "Wales" Weatherly.